checkly/pulumi-checkly/README.md

 ## 🪛 Installing

-This package is available for several languages/platforms:
+This package is only available for JavaScript and TypeScript but support for other languages/platforms, will be available soon.

 ### Node.js (JavaScript/TypeScript)